 And so, for most of my life, I felt ugly.
 Too ugly to wear a bikini at the beach, or even just a mini skirt.
 Too ugly to apply for jobs that required a “nice appearance”.
 Too ugly to raise my voice and speak up.
 Too ugly to date and be loved.

 Read that again.
 Feelings are not the product of what happened.
 They’re not the product of what someone else has said.
-They’re the product of how we feel about these things.
+They’re the product of what we think about these things.

 You know what that means?
 That nothing and no one can make you feel something.
 It’s you, and only you, who decides what to believe, and, therefore, what to feel.